 Nneka C. Alexander of Brides by Nona

-Enter Brides By Nona.
-While they mostly create custom gowns, their collection is used to get both the designer's and bride's wheels spinning. ”Every year we try to come up with a collection that is more diverse than the previous year so we are consistently making our work unique and different,” Alexander says.
+Enter: Brides By Nona.
+While the brand mostly creates custom gowns, its collection is used to get both the industry and the bride's wheels spinning. ”Every year we try to come up with a collection that is more diverse than the previous year so we are consistently making our work unique and different,” Alexander says.
 “My collection is to show you how diverse we can be not for you to order from it.
 It’s just for you to see the lineup of what we could do.”

 The result is typically a wedding dress full of intricate details, with clean and modern lines that makes the bride feel beautiful, romantic, and sexy.